 -wireframe

-speedups using the CopyRect VNC encoding and
+speedups using the CopyRect

 other things, but they only speed up some activities, not all.